About Us

 • A hat and sunglasses.

-The city of Lima, during the summer season, offers pleasant days with sunshine and high humidity.
+In the summer season, the city of Lima offers pleasant days with sunshine and high humidity.
 To make the most of your trip, here is a list of essential things you should bring:

 • Sunscreen.